 In the case of a disaster, we work with the international community and our local country organizations on the ground.
 Our aim is to deliver our support as quickly as possible in order to achieve the greatest possible impact for those directly affected.

-In 2011, we revised our Disaster Relief Process to enable Novartis to make decisions more timely and efficiently (within 72 hours after an event strikes) and deliver aid in a sustainable and transparent manner based on the needs of affected communities.
+Our Disaster Relief Process enables us to make timely decisions (within 72 hours after an event strikes) and deliver aid in a sustainable and transparent manner based on the needs of affected communities.
+Depending on the situation, our aid includes medicine donations, funds and/or matching gift programs.

-The process uses a tailored approach to respond to the scale of the disaster and comprises measures including medicines donations, funds and/or matching gift program donations.
-We distinguish between three scenarios depending on the nature of the disaster: global, regional or local.
+We distinguish between three scenarios depending on the scale of the disaster: global, regional or local.